Virtual – My Experience Going Virtual

 Prior to the move to the new virtual spot – every employee was given a laptop.
 At night, some managers and supervisors and a few other base-level employees were taking their laptops home fairly regularly.
 At that time, some people had asked if working from home might be a possibility.

-At that time, people were told that the laptops were provided mainly in times of inclement weather that might prevent people from safely navigating to the office building.
+At that time, people were told that the laptops were provided mainly in times of inclement weather that might prevent people from safely handling to the office building.

 These laptops would enable virtual work from home, when necessary for every employee, across the board.
 We had no idea, at that time, how valuable this capability would be.